apnadkarni/blt/doc/background.rst

     *Percent* is a real number between 0 and 100.
 It is the percentage that colors may vary.

-  **-relativeto** *refName*
+  **-relativeto** *refWindowName*
-    Specifies a reference window to use of the origin the tile. *RefName* is the name of a Tk widget.
+    Specifies a reference window to use of the origin the tile. *RefWindowName* is the name of a Tk widget.
 This is useful for creating seamless tiles with many widgets.
-For example is a frame is *refName* then all the children packed in *refName* can use the same tile seamlessly.
-If *refName* is "", then the origin is based on the widget using the tile.
+For example is a frame is *refWindowName* then all the children packed in *refWindowName* can use the same tile seamlessly.
+If *refWindowName* is "", then the origin is based on the widget using the tile.
 The default is "".

   **-xoffset** *numPixels*
     Specifies the horizontal offset of the background. *NumPixels* is